 Heng Fai Ambrose Chan.
 Mr. Chan has served as our Chairman since October of 2021, and served as our Chief Executive Officer from October of 2021 to January of 2024.
 Mr. Chan has over forty-five years of experience in the financial and equity investment industry.
 Mr. Chan is the founder of Alset Inc., a public company listed on the Nasdaq and the majority shareholder of the Company, and has served as its Chairman of the Board and Chief Executive Officer since that company's inception in March 2018.
 Mr. Chan is an expert in banking and finance.
 He has restructured numerous companies in various industries and countries during the past 40 years.
 Mr. Chan has served as the Chief Executive Officer of Alset Inc.'s subsidiary, Alset International Limited, a public company listed on the Singapore Exchange, since April 2014.
 Mr. Chan joined the Board of Directors of Alset International Limited in May 2013.
-From 1995 to 2015, Mr. Chan served as Managing Chairman of Hong Konglisted Zensun Enterprises Limited (formerly Heng Fai Enterprises Limited), an investment holding company listed in Hong Kong Stock Exchange.
+From 1995 to 2015, Mr. Chan served as Managing Chairman of Hong Kong-listed Zensun Enterprises Limited (formerly Heng Fai Enterprises Limited), an investment holding company listed in Hong Kong Stock Exchange.
 Mr. Chan had previously served as a member of the Board of Zensun Enterprises Limited since September 1992.
 Mr. Chan was formerly the Managing Director of SingHaiyi Group Pte.
 Ltd. (formerly known as SingHaiyi Group Ltd., and previously listed on the Singapore Exchange), a Singapore property development, investment and management company ("SingHaiyi"), from March 2003 to September 2013, and the Executive Chairman of China Gas Holdings Limited, a public company listed in Hong Kong Stock Exchange, an investor and operator of the city gas pipeline infrastructure in China from 1997 to 2002.
-Mr. Chan has served as a nonexecutive director of DSS, Inc., a public company listed on the NYSE America, an entity in which Alset Inc. has a significant ownership stake since January 2017 and as Chairman of DSS Inc. Board since March 2019.
-Mr. Chan has served as a member of the Board of Directors of OptimumBank Holdings, Inc., a public company listed in Nasdaq, since June 2018.
-He has also served as a non-executive director of LiquidValue Development Inc., an entity in which Alset Inc. has a significant ownership stake, since January 2017.
-Mr. Chan has served as a director of Hapi Metaverse Inc., an entity in which Alset Inc. has a significant ownership stake, since October 2014.
-Mr. Chan has served as a member of the Board of Directors of Sharing Services Global Corporation, a company listed on the OTCQ in which Alset Inc. has a significant ownership stake, since April of 2020.
-Mr. Chan has served as a member of the Board of Value Exchange International, Inc., a company listed on the OTCQB, and in which Alset Inc. has a significant ownership stake, since December 2021.
-Mr. Chan also served as a non-executive director of Holista CollTech Ltd., a company listed on the Australian Stock Exchange, from July 2013 until June 2021.
+Mr. Chan has served as a non-executive director of DSS, Inc., a public company listed on the NYSE America, an entity in which Alset Inc. has a significant ownership stake, since January 2017.
+Mr. Chan has served as a non-executive director of LiquidValue Development Inc., an entity in which Alset Inc. has a significant ownership s